 Mrs. Frances Sue Strong, age 94 years of Jefferson City, Mo, died Sunday, November 10, 2019 at her home surrounded by her loving family.

-To send flowers in memory of Sue Strong, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sue Strong, please visit our Heartfelt Sympathies Store.

 Sue was born March 20, 1925 in Jefferson City, Mo the daughter of Frank and Ruby Bush Quinn.
 She was married on September 20, 1947 in Jefferson City, Mo to James R. Strong, Sr. who preceded her in death in 1998.